HolosDev/CEREScript-Core01-BI/Documents/Structure.md

 ### Local

-A storage which belongs to a spool instance which is lasting after a time slot.
+Storage which belongs to a spool instance which is lasting after a time slot.

 ### Cache

-A storage which belongs to a spool instance which is not lasting after a time slot.
+Storage which belongs to a spool instance which is not lasting after a time slot.
 Stores temporal/focused variable only.

 ### (AtHere)

 No storage.
-Stored in a instruction itself.
+Stored in an instruction itself.

 ## Instruction

 ### AtWorld

-Global state with absolute time definition.
+A global state with absolute time definition.
 Without time notation, the time is set to 0.

 ### AtDict

-Global state without time.
+A global state without time.

 ### AtTime

-Global state with relative time definition.
+ A global state with relative time definition.
 Without time notation, the time is set to `current`.

 ### AtLocal